piotr-machura/website/src/articles/boundary-catastrophe/index.md

 x_{n+1} = rx_n(1-x_n)
 $$

-The $n$'s are the discrete time steps, $x_n$ is some value (say, 1-dimensional position) at time $n$ and $r$ is some positive real number.
+The $n$'s are the discrete time steps, $x_n$ is some value (say, 1-dimensional position) at time $n$ and $r$ is the **control parameter** - some positive real number, for now let's assume $r = 3.75$.

 The map is given by a **difference equation**, a discrete differential equation, which, as you can see, is **nonlinear**.
 It's often given as an example in any introduction to nonlinear systems, since it's hard to imagine non-linear equations simpler than a quadratic.

 If you were to graph the $x_{n+1}$ (the "next step") as a function of $x_n$ (the "previous step"), you would get something like this: